lyz-code/blue-book/docs/life_planning.md

 To be able to make a good decision on your month's path you need to sort out which is your current state.
 To do so:

-- Clean your inbox: Refile each item until it's empty
+- Clean your inbox: If it's feasible in a short period of time refile each item until it's empty otherwise quickly overview it to see if there is any thing that needs to be addressed this month.
 - Clean your todo: Review each todo element by deciding if they should still be in the todo.
 If they do and they belong to a month objective, add it.
 If they don't need to be in the todo, refile it.

-- Clean your someday: Review each relevant someday element (not the ones that are archive at greater levels than month) and decide if they should be refiled elsewhere and if they are part of a month objective that should be dealt with this month.
-- Adress each of the trimester objectives by creating month objectives that get you closer to the desired objective.
+## Decide the month objectives

+Create the month objectives in your roadmap file after addressing each element of:

+- Your last month review document.
+- The trimester objectives of your roadmap.

+Once they are ready, copy them to the description of your `todo.org` file.
+That way you'll see it every day.

 ## Decide the next steps

 For each of your month objectives:

-- Decide wheter it makes sense to address it this month.
+- Decide whether it makes sense to address it this month.
 If not, archive it
 - Create a clear plan of action for this month on that objective
+- Define the todo of each device (mobile, tablet, laptop)
 - Tweak your *things to think about list*.
 - Tweak your *reading list*.
+- Tweak your week distribution (what to do in each day)
+- If you selected maintenance week days tweak the priorities on your *maintenance list*.
+- If you selected improvement week days tweak the priorities on your *improvements list*.
 - Tweak your *habit manager system*.

 # Trimester plan